Immigration Glossary

 Lawful Permanent Resident (LPR)

-• Any person not a citizen of the United States who is residing the in the U.S. under legally recognized and lawfully recorded permanent residence as an immigrant.
+Any person not a citizen of the United States who resides in the U.S. under legally recognized and lawfully recorded permanent residence as an immigrant.
 Also known as "Permanent Resident Alien," "Resident Alien Permit Holder," and "Green Card Holder."
-For ways to become a LPR, please click http://www.hooyou.com/roadtogreencard/index.html.
+It is possible to lose LPR status under extreme circumstances.
+For ways to become a LPR, please click visit our web page on obtaining a green card.

 LCA

-• LCA stands for Labor Condition Application, which is filed with the US Department of Labor as part of H-1B petitions.
-Basically, an LCA is a document that contains a series of attestations including, among others, an agreement to pay H-1B employees at least the "prevailing wage" for the offered position.
-For more information about LCA and the H-1B petition process, please click http://www.hooyou.com/h-1b/h1b_process.html.
+LCA stands for Labor Condition Application, which is a document filed with the US Department of Labor as a part of an H-1B petition.
+An LCA is a document that contains a series of attestations including, among others, an agreement to pay H-1B employees at least the "prevailing wage" for the offered position.
+For more information about LCAs and the H-1B visa program, please visit our H-1B visa web page.

 Legalized Aliens

-• Legalized Aliens are certain illegal aliens who were eligible to apply for temporary resident status under the legalization provision of the Immigration Reform and Control Act of 1986.
-To be eligible, aliens must have continuously resided in the United States in an unlawful status since January 1, 1982, not be excludable, and have entered the United States either 1) illegally before January 1, 1982, or 2) as temporary visitors before January 1, 1982, with their authorized stay expiring before that date or with the Government’s knowledge of their unlawful status before that date.
+Legalized Aliens are certain illegal aliens who were granted amnesty and thus became eligible to apply for temporary resident status under the legalization provision of the Immigration Reform and Control Act of 1986.
+To be eligible, aliens must have continuously resided in the United States in an unlawful status since January 1, 1982and have entered the United States either 1) illegally before January 1, 1982, or 2) as temporary visitors before January 1, 1982, with their authorized stay expiring before that date or with the Government’s knowledge of their unlawful status before that date.
 Legalization consists of two stages--temporary and then permanent residency.
 In order to adjust to permanent status aliens must have had continuous residence in the United States, be admissible as an immigrant, and demonstrate at least a minimal understanding and knowledge of the English language and U.S. history and government.
+Once these special legalized aliens become permanent residents there was no legal difference between them and any other permanent resident.

 Legal Stay

-• A non-immigrant alien may enter and stay in the U.S. legally if he/she is admitted by the USCIS.
-However, an alien’s non-immigrant status in the U.S. remains valid only for the duration of the authorized stay as evidenced by the I-94.
-Therefore, if an alien's non-immigrant status expired and the alien still stays in the United States, the alien is out of status.
-To continue to stay legally in the U.S., an alien, before his/her authorized status expires, must either leave the U.S. or apply for an extension or change of his/her current status, or alternatively apply for adjustment of status, if applicable.
-For more information about legal stay, please click http://www.hooyou.com/nonimmigration/difference.html.
+A non-immigrant alien may stay in the U.S. legally during their authorized period of stay if he or she obtains a valid visa through the USCIS and is allowed to enter the country at a U.S border or port of entry.
+However, an alien’s non-immigrant status in the U.S. remains valid only for the duration of the authorized stay specified by their visa program and that is detailed on their I-94. .
+Therefore, if an alien stays beyond that date their non-immigrant status expires and they are no longer of legal status.
+To continue to stay legally in the U.S., an alien must either leave the U.S. or apply for an extension, change or adjustment of status (if applicable) before their authorized stay expires.
+For more information about legal stay, please follow this link.

 Marriage

-• There is no exact definition of marriage in the immigration laws.
-Marriage is a subject matter of the laws of the state or country where the marriage was entered into.
-Federal laws usually recognize the validity of a marriage if the marriage was valid in a state or another country where the marriage was entered into.
+Marriage can have a very important effect on immigration proceedings, as a beneficiary may be eligible to receive immigration benefits through their spouse.
+Marriage is a subject matter of the laws of the state or country where the marriage was entered into, and federal law will usually recognize them.
 However, according to The Defense of Marriage Act, U.S. Congress clarifies that the word "marriage" means only a legal union between one man and one woman as husband and wife and the word "spouse" refers only to a person of the opposite sex who is a husband or wife.
-Apparently, U.S. Congress interprets that marriage exists only between male and female.
-Thus immigration laws do not accept gay or lesbian marriages.
-For more information of marriage and immigration, please click http://www.hooyou.com/marriage/index.html.
+Thus the law does not accept gay or lesbian marriages as legal for immigration purposes.
+For more information on the topic of marriage and immigration, please refer to ourweb page.

 Medical Waiver